The Worlds Leading Designers of High Quality Handmade Footbags & Juggling Balls

 Close this box by clicking "No Thanks" below or clicking anywhere outside of the box.

 Washing your Tossaball® juggle balls is a good idea.
 Initial washings, even when brand new is recommended, especially for the firm models and rubber filled models.
 Initial washing before play will smooth out the rough edges of a newly manufactured juggle ball.
 Tossaball juggle balls should always be washed when dirty to avoid any grit build up on the fabric surface, especially with lighter colors.
 Machine wash in cold water on normal setting, always washing white balls separate.
 Dry overnight on a window sill.
-When first washed, do not allow wet balls to come into contact with white fabric due to possible initial bleeding on the first cycle.
 Hand washing or machine drying rubber filled juggle balls is not advised.

 Sometimes sand filled footbags develop "leakage" problems.This can occur for several reasons;